ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/RemoteControlComponent.md

 Available only in: *(GMX Zero Hour)*

 - **Type**: `UnsignedInt`
-- **Description**: Money cost to fully replace this sensor component via GUI command system.
+- **Description**: Money cost to fully replace this remote control component via GUI command system.
 At 0 (default), the component cannot be replaced via GUI commands.
 Replacement fully restores component health to maximum.
 - **Default**: `0`
-- **Example**: `ReplacementCost = 200`
+- **Example**: `ReplacementCost = 300`

 <a id="forcereturnondestroy"></a>
 #### `ForceReturnOnDestroy`
 Available only in: *(GMX Zero Hour)*

 - **Type**: `Bool`
-- **Description**: Whether the unit should be forced to return to base when this sensor component is destroyed.
+- **Description**: Whether the unit should be forced to return to base when this remote control component is destroyed.
 When `Yes`, aircraft will automatically return to base when this component is destroyed (checked by [JetAIUpdate](../ObjectUpdates/JetAIUpdate.md)).
 When `No`, component destruction does not trigger return behavior.
 - **Default**: `No`
 - **Example**: `ForceReturnOnDestroy = Yes`